 Bubble Baths or Spa Days aren’t for everyone – sometimes I struggle to sit still too!
 A relaxing bath, add candles, a good book, maybe even a glass of something lovely…!
 Lock the door and enjoy a few moments peace!
 Remember to leave your phone outside!

-I currently loving the idea of a creating home spa (it’s not like we can go to a real one right now!)
-Gorgeous bath, comfy clothes, maybe even a DIY manicure, body scrub or mini facial!
-This Home Spa Kit from tailormadeliving.com looks fabulous and Boots have some super offers on at the moment which won’t break the bank, leaving you feel a million dollars!
+I currently loving the idea of a creating home spa.
+A gorgeous bath, comfy clothes, maybe even a DIY manicure, body scrub or mini facial!
+They won’t break the bank, leaving you feel a million dollars!

 “All you need is love.
 But a little chocolate now and then doesn’t hurt”